English Writing and Editing Internship Program

-Students must be majors or minors in the Department of English, English or Writing minors, or participants in the Certificate for Public, Technical and Workplace Writing Program.
+Students must be enrolled one of the Department of English programs as English majors, English minors, Writing minors, or participants in the Certificate for Public, Technical and Workplace Writing.
 English majors must be undergraduates with 90 completed credit hours and a 3.0 gpa or graduates with first semester completed and a 3.0 gpa.
 Certificate and minors students must also have 90 completed credit hours and a 3.0 gpa in the minor or certificate courses.

 Don’t wait!
 Applications are due by first week of registration for upcoming semesters.
 Contact firstname.lastname@example.org for application and more.